csoroz/CIPs/CIP-1694/README.md

   The effect of delegating to `Abstain` on chain is that the delegated stake *will not* be considered to be a part of the active voting stake.
-However, the stake *will* be considered to be registered for the purpose of the incentives that are described in [Incentives to delegate voting stake](#incentives-to-delegate-voting-stake).
+However, the stake *will* be considered to be registered for the purpose of the incentives that are described in [Incentives for Ada holders to delegate voting stake](#incentives-for-ada-holders-to-delegate-voting-stake).

 * `No Confidence`